daiearth22/test/customer-success/using-salesforce-within-customer-success/index.html.md

 PLease visit [this page](https://about.gitlab.comhttps://github.com/daijapan/test/tree/master/customer-success/tam/#customer-onboarding/index.html.md) for more information on Gemstones.

-### Executive Business Review (EBR/index.html.md) objects
+### Executive Business Review (EBR) objects

-EBR objects allow the Technical Account Managers to track and measure the success of Executive Business Reviews held (or not held/index.html.md) with customers each year.
+EBR objects allow the Technical Account Managers to track and measure the success of Executive Business Reviews held (or not held) with customers each year.

 In order to appropriately track and create Executive Business Review Objects please follow the instructions below: